jimarasim/stuffedanimalwar/README.md

 fromkittehwithlove.html is a sample of how to create your a custom stuffedanimalwar page.  if you create your own custom stufffedanimalwarpage, you will also have to update index.js and index.html.

+index.js - server side javascript that runs Express to host fromkittehwithlove.html and socket.io to respond to fromkittehwithlove.html chatSocketEvent (fromkittehwithlovechatmessage) and fromkittehwithlove.html tapSocketEvent (fromkittehwithlovetapmessage). if you create your own custom stufffedanimalwarpage, you must add your own socket handlers for chat and tap events.

 fromkittehwithlove.html includes javascript for:
 -stuffedanimalwarmechanics.js - for actions in the interactive game pad, or what to do when a tap message object is received from the socket.